grahamstark/referendums/bes/docs/brexit_vs_indie.md

 [^FN4]: 'Great Britain' rather than 'United Kingdom' since Northern Ireland is not in the BES data.

-[^FN5]: in the IndieRef case (but not the Brexit vote), this is actually a bit of a simplification - 'Yes' is modelled to rise till about age 28 and fall thereafter, whereas 'Leave' rises steadily at all ages.
+[^FN5]: in the IndieRef case (but not the Brexit vote), this is actually a bit of a simplification - 'Yes' is modelled to rise till about age 40 and fall thereafter, whereas 'Leave' rises steadily at all ages.
+This is 'all else equal', and of course incomes generally rise between those ages, which may explain why simple tabulations from polling data don't show quite this pattern.
 See the [Technical Note][TECHNOTE] for more detail.

 [^FN6]: These are the parties people *identify* with; they needn't be members of them.